Does Generation Require Memorization? Creative Diffusion Models using Ambient Diffusion: Introduction

 The key assumption above seems to break when noise is added to the images.
 That is because different subpopulations start to merge and the heavy-tails of the weights' distribution disappear.
 Interestingly, diffusion models learn the (score of the) distribution at different levels of noise.
 This indicates that, in principle, it is feasible to avoid memorization in the high-noise regime (without sacrificing too much quality).
 Despite that, regular diffusion model training, e.g., the DDPM~\citep{ddpm} objective, results in score functions that have attractors around the training points, even for highly noisy inputs, as shown in Figure \ref{fig:denoising_comparison}.

 The discussion above suggests that it should be possible to train high-quality diffusion models that do not memorize in the high-noise part of the diffusion.
 It has been empirically established that this part controls the structural information of the outputs and hence the diversity of the generated distribution~\citep{dieleman2024spectral, li2024critical}.
 To avoid memorization in the high-noise regime, we propose a simple, principled framework that trains the diffusion model only with noisy data at large noise scales.
-We give theoretical evidence that the noisy targets used for learning leak much less information about the training set, and further they are harder to memorize since they are less compressible.
+Our main contributions can be summarized as follows:

 \paragraph{Our contributions:}